 Performance of a Fund may be compared in publications to the performance of various unmanaged indexes and investments for which reliable performance data is available and to averages, performance rankings, or other information prepared by recognized mutual fund statistical services.
 In conjunction with performance reports, promotional literature, and/or analyses of shareholder service for a Fund, comparisons of the performance information of the Fund for a given period to the performance of recognized, unmanaged indexes for the same period may be made, including, but are not limited to, indexes provided by Dow Jones & Company, Standard & Poor's Corporation, Lipper Analytical Services, Inc. ("Lipper"), Lehman Brothers, The Frank Russell Company, Value Line Investment Survey, NYSE MKT U.S., the Philadelphia Stock Exchange, Morgan Stanley Capital International, Wilshire Associates, the Financial Times-Stock Exchange, ICE Futures U.S., Inc., the Nikkei Inc., the Paris CAC 40, Deutsche Aktien Index, Bank of New York Mellon and The Nasdaq Stock Market, all of which are unmanaged market indicators.
 Such comparisons can be a useful measure of the quality of a Fund's investment performance.
-In particular, performance information for a

-Fund may be compared to various unmanaged indexes, including, but not limited to, the S&P 500® Index, the Dow Jones Industrial AverageSM, the Russell 2000® Index and the Nasdaq-100 Index®, among others.
+In particular, performance information for a Fund may be compared to various unmanaged indexes, including, but not limited to, the S&P 500° Index, the Dow Jones Industrial AverageSM, the Dow Jones U.S.SM Index, the Russell 2000° Index and the Nasdaq-100 Index[°], among others.

 In addition, rankings, ratings, and comparisons of investment performance and/or assessments of the quality of shareholder service appearing in publications such as Money, Forbes, Kiplinger's Magazine, Personal Investor, Morningstar, Inc., and similar sources that utilize information compiled (i) internally, (ii) by Lipper, or (iii) by other recognized analytical services, may be used in sales literature.
 The total return of each Fund also may be compared to the performances of broad groups of comparable mutual funds with similar investment goals, as such performance is tracked and published by such independent organizations as Lipper and CDA Investment Technologies, Inc., among others.
 In addition, the broad-based Lipper groupings may be used for comparison to a Fund.
-The Lipper ranking and comparison, which may be used by a Fund in performance reports, will be drawn from the "Capital Appreciation Funds" grouping for the Bear ProFund, the Bull ProFund, the UltraBear ProFund, and UltraBull ProFund and from the "Small Company Growth Funds" grouping for the Nasdaq-100 ProFund and the UltraNasdaq-100 ProFund.

-Information about the performance of a Fund will be contained in the Fund's annual report, as amended, and semiannual reports to shareholders, which may be obtained without charge by writing to the Fund at the address or telephoning the Fund at the telephone number set forth on the cover page of this SAI.
+Information about the performance of a Fund will be contained in the Fund's annual and semiannual reports to shareholders, which may be obtained without charge by writing to the Fund at the address or telephoning the Fund at the telephone number set forth on the cover page of this SAI.